-Here's the step-by-step guide on how to get deliciously smooth, invisible trim.
+Here's the step-by-step guide on how to get deliciously smooth trim.

-The problem with common trim is that it's typically made out of MDF (medium-density fiberboard), so any bit of water will make it balloon out like pressed wood.
+The problem with common trim is that it's made out of MDF (medium-density fiberboard), so any bit of water will make it balloon out like pressed wood.
 You can't simply slap on pink putty and paint.
-My painstaking method took 3 days to complete a section of trim, but the results are soul-satisfying.
+This painstaking method takes 3 days to complete a section of trim, but the results are soul-satisfying.

-Spray or brush paint the 16ft boards.
-They're already pre-primed but a good coat now will make it easier on the baseboards since you won't need to cut perfectly to the floor.
+1. Spray or brush paint the MDF boards.
+They're usually already pre-primed but a good coat now will make it easier on the baseboards since you won't need to cut perfectly to the floor.

-Put lightweight putty in nail holes and let dry overnight.
+7. Put lightweight putty in nail holes and let dry overnight.
 Don't use the heavier pink putty--that works better in drywall.
 The lightweight putty will mushroom less.
 Note: this putty dries out fast so get the small container.

-Put oil based paint over the puttied areas and exposed ends of MDF to seal it.
+12. Put oil based primer over the puttied areas and exposed ends of MDF to seal it.
 Let dry.
 The oil seals the exposed pressed fiberboard, else the latex paint will mushroom it again.